c3cbot/legacy-c3cbot/README.md

 If this is the first time you execute this command, it'll generate `config.json` file.
 Close that command and then configure `config.json` file.

-After that, you can run that command again and bot will go live.
+After that, you can run that command again and the bot will go live.

 ## Localize
 This bot currently supporting 2 language: `en_US` (English) and `vi_VN` (Tiếng Việt).
 You can change languages in `config.json`.

 ## Facebook test accounts
-A Facebook test account is an account just like normal accounts, however it can't contract with normal accounts.
+A Facebook test account is an account just like normal accounts, however it can't contact with normal accounts.
 This account can be used to test and config the bot before going live.

 You can create one in [here](https://www.facebook.com/whitehat/accounts/).